 - has exceeded normal expectations in assisting others within the school or community; or

 - has overcome adversity or a challenging circumstance.

 In the instance of a student, that student must be in good academic standing within his or her respective high school.
 Among the qualifying criteria that will be used are the student’s grade-point average, the activities in which he or she is involved, and community involvement.
 Other candidates should possess similar positive character traits, such as a high level of integrity and ethics.
 The nomination must be for something that occurred between January 1 and December 31.
 Nominated individuals do not necessarily need to still be enrolled in high school at the time of the nomination.
 This nomination form is due by January 10.
-After review by WHSFA, it will be advanced to the WIAA for final consideration, before WIAA submits one nominee to the NFHS.
+After review by WHSFA, it will be advanced to the NFHS for final consideration.
 This award has a lengthier approval process, and will be announced in late spring.